sowcow/blog/content/posts/orsa.md

 So that viewer is not distracted by also bringing the past of characters so that the viewer is closer to the actual reality of what is happening.

 Also Visconti uses piano playing to tell about gravity of "sins" before parents.
-I'm not used to such great scenes and choices of tools of delivery.
+I'm not used to such scenes and great choices of tools of delivery.
 I'll definetly continue watching quality movies because this is actual art in the medium.

+### Jewish aspect

+The aspect is mentioned at different times.
+And the biggest mention is even including nazi camps.
+And that is too big of a thing to be mentioned arbitrary.

+So I assume Visconti brings historic parallels.
+Every peoples history has its ghosts in the garden.

+Possibly Visconti invites people not to be dragged by the ghosts and move forward.
+Not only by individual ghosts but also by historic ones.